What are EAN & UPC barcodes & what are their specifications

 Features

-• UPC-A - 12-digit universal product code (UPC) is a numeric symbology designed to identify a product and its manufacturer.
-Can encodes 11 digits of numeric message data together with a trailing check digit.
+- UPC-A - 12-digit universal product code (UPC) is a numeric symbology designed to identify a product and its manufacturer.
+It encodes 11 digits of numeric message data together with a trailing check digit.

-• EAN -13, European Article Numbering system (abbreviated as EAN) is a superset of UPC, primarily used in European countries.
+- EAN -13, European Article Numbering system (abbreviated as EAN) is a superset of UPC, primarily used in European countries.
 Store a total 13 digits and the 13th digit is used as an error-checking character.
+EAN-13 can be converted to UPC codes by omitting the leading digit.

 How can the barKoder SDK help with your EAN & UPC scanning requirements